 Both of the types are used to store the character string in the database table.
 And it makes more complex for the newbie to find the difference between CHAR and VARCHAR.
 Which one is good to use in SQL?

 I will cover all the topics mentioned in the above content.
 At the end of this post, you will get answers to your every question.

 Difference Between CHAR and VARCHAR

-The main difference between two types is the way they are used to store the data.
+The main difference between the two types is the way they are used to store the data.

-When you assign any data type to the column while creating SQL table, each value in the column belongs to same data type.
-In case of CHAR and VARCHAR types, data are stored in character string format.
+When you assign any data type to the column while creating a SQL table, each value in the column belongs to the same data type.
+In the case of CHAR and VARCHAR types, data are stored in character string format.